 As you can assume, this is not an easy task, and if the algorithm is not well implemented, in the brief moment that the hand is above the water the location will not be at all precise so it ends up adding an excessive amount of meters too much and giving as a result a track worthy of a dizzy duck.

-The "positive" part is that by adding extra meters to our training you will get impressive rhythms.
-1.06min/100m for 3000m, making way for the Olympics here I come!
+The "positive" part is that adding extra meters to our training will give you impressive paces.
+1.06min/100m for 3.000m, make way for the Olympics, here I come!

 Finally, we must not forget the route navigation, one of the best implemented functions in the new Spartans.
 It is not strange because the relationship between Suunto and the mountain has always been very close (both Suunto and Amer Sports, the parent company that also owns brands such as Salomon, Arc'teryx, Armada, Atomic...).
 Therefore, it could not leave aside such an important function.